 Rotman International Trading Competition

 Babson sends a team of four undergraduate and/or graduate students to compete at the Rotman International Trading Competition (RITC) held annually at the University of Toronto.
 Cases include algorithmic trading, commodities, institutional sales and trading, quant outcry, and credit risk.
-Babson has been very successful at this competition, finishing 2nd in 2007, 7th in 2008, 1st in 2009, and 2nd in 2010, against teams representing about 40 top universities.
+Babson has been very successful at this competition, finishing 2nd in 2007, 7th in 2008, 1st in 2009, and 2nd in 2010, against teams representing over 50 top universities.
 For more information, contact the trading competition team faculty advisor, Professor Ryan Davies.

 Annual Babson Trading Competition

-The 4th Annual Babson Trading Competition was sponsored by the Cutler Center on 11/12/3013.
+The 5th Annual Babson Trading Competition was sponsored by the Cutler Center on 11/12/2013.
 Professor Ryan Davies led the competition and over 35 students participated.
 The competition involved multiple sub-heats of three Rotman Interactive Trader cases.
 The scoring methodology was designed to reward consistent performance over each of the sub-heats.
 The competition is held each fall, please contact Professor Ryan Davies